SSWConsulting/SSW.Rules.Content/rules/avoid-micro-jargon/rule.md

 ```

 :::bad
-These names are cool but require specific knowledge as well as context about the person who wrote them
+Bad example - These names are cool but require specific knowledge as well as context about the person who wrote them
 :::

 Now, this is actually pretty awesome, and if I saw this in your code, I’d probably buy you a beer.
 But realistically, this is too niche a description, and the mental leap required to connect the dots is burdensome.